cdoublev/css/doc/specifications.md

 # CSS specifications

-The CSS specifications implemented by browsers are endorsed by the World Wide Web Consortium (W3C) and authored by its CSS Working Group (CSSWG).
+The CSS specifications to which browsers must conform are endorsed by the World Wide Web Consortium (W3C) and authored by its CSS Working Group (CSSWG).

 The W3C specifications are organized in [*classes*](https://www.w3.org/standards/types) (aka. *types*), in particular the classes of the *standard track*, identified by a [status code](https://www.w3.org/2021/Process-20211102/#maturity-levels) indicating their maturity: